ikuhamada/state-doc/manual.rst

 	Description:

-	Use this key word to generate data for the COOP analysis
+	Use this keyword to generate data for the COOP analysis

 BAND